 Middle school memory: At age 13, I tended to be pretty serious and uncomfortable with making mistakes.
 In 7th grade, had a teacher who encouraged us to write on the walls, examine found objects on the side of the road, and speak our poetry out loud.
 She taught me to keep finding ways to play, and that really opened the world up for me.

 Aren grew up in Durham, North Carolina with a lifelong love for the southern Appalachian mountains.
 They feel most alive when growing and cooking food for people, singing old time and southern gospel music, dancing, and working in community toward a more just world.
 Before coming to AMS, Aren worked as a community organizer, a farmhand, and a camp counselor at a Quaker camp in the Shenandoah valley.
-Aren is excited to bring their love of food and food systems to the role of kitchen coordinator in their second year at AMS.
+Aren is excited to continue bringing their love of food and food systems to the role of kitchen coordinator in their third year at AMS.

 Middle School Memory: Once, on a middle school field trip to the Smoky Mountains, I was playing in a creek and looked up to find myself face to face with a black bear!
 We were both a bit startled.
 We had a moment of intense eye contact before slowly moving in a circle to let each other pass.
 I credit that bear with teaching me that, when dancing with a partner, the most important things are to watch, listen, and not step on each others’ toes.

-Technology Coordinator, Math and Language Arts Teacher
+Maintenance and Technology Coordinator, Math and Language Arts Teacher

 MA in Philosophy and Education, Columbia University